CARBON DIOXIDE REDUCTION EFFORTS

-The Clean AdvantageTM program automatically offsets carbon dioxide and other greenhouse gas emissions by investing in a wide range of reforestation, alternative energy, biomass, and other projects both locally and globally that are subject to change as usage, price, and other factors vary throughout the year.
-In addition to these projects, we work with The Arbor Day Foundation to plants trees and support their certified CO2 reduction projects.
-Together these investments and partners allow us to automatically provide a sustainable solution for your company, employees, and community.
+The Clean Advantage® program automatically offsets CO2 and other greenhouse gas emissions by investing in and purchasing a wide range of reforestation, alternative energy, biomass, and other certified carbon offset projects both locally and globally.
+In addition to supporting certified carbon offset projects, we work with the Arbor Day Foundation to plant trees when and where possible beyond offsetting your CO2 emissions.
+Together, these investments, purchases, and partners allow us to automatically provide a sustainable solution for your company, employees, and community.

 Ball State University Geothermal – Indiana, United States:

-Ball State University created the nation’s largest ground-source, closed-loop geothermal energy system.
-This project replaced the school’s coal-fired boilers and chilled water equipment, and achieved a seven-fold increase in efficiency.
-The dramatic emissions reductions allowed the school to move its target carbon neutrality date forward from 2050 to 2030.
-Additionally, the geothermal system has and continues to serve as research material and classroom curriculum for hundreds of faculty and students.
+Ball State University created the nation’s largest ground-source, closed-loop geothermal energy system, reducing their carbon footprint nearly in half and has allowed the school to move its target carbon neutrality date forward from 2050 to 2030.
+The system provides $2 million in annual savings to the school.
+Additionally, the geothermal system serves as research material and classroom curriculum for hundreds of faculty and students.

 GEC Organic Soil Amendments Project – Alabama, United States:

-The project activity involves aerobic decomposition of chicken litter and green waste through composting in Castleberry Alabama in the South-Eastern Region of the United States.
-The chicken litter and green waste (wood shavings, potash from lumber operations, etc) is purchased from local companies and received at the composting facility as raw material to produce a high potency organic compost that is pathogen free and odourless.
+This project, located in Castleberry, AL involves aerobic decomposition of chicken manure and green waste (wood shavings) through composting.
+The waste is purchased from local companies and received at the composting facility as raw material to produce a high potency organic compost that is pathogen free and odourless.
+The compost produced is sold to local farmers as a soil enricher for agricultural activities.

 Mt.
 Carberry Project Landfill Gas Capture Project – New Hampshire, United States: